radiantone/entangle/README.md

     return
 ```
 ### Workflow Composition
 Composing workflows is just as simple.
-This allows you to write code that itself constructs workflows on the fly easily.
+You can write code that itself constructs workflows on the fly easily.

 ```python
 @workflow